Before you Buy

 Research the breed

 We encourage you to research the breed prior to making the decision to get a mastiff puppy.
-Although we are dedicated to this breed, we realize that the mastiff is not for everyone.
+The mastiff is not for everyone.
 Attend dog shows and speak with different breeders and owners.
 Please educate yourself on what the qualities of the breed are before you commit to ownership for the next ten years or so.

 Are you prepared to care for a giant breed of dog?
 An english mastiff named Zorba was recognized by the Guinness Book of World Records as the heaviest dog in the world, weighing in at 343 lbs.
 Zorba was 37" tall at the shoulder and 8' 3" from nose to tail.
 Although Zorba was very large even for mastiff standards, it may make you think twice!